 To see how Jordan's biography lines up with the lives of the other characters, check out our timeline.

-Summary of Actions in the Novel
+A Summary of Jordan's Actions in the Novel

 In Chapter 1, Jordan meets Nick through Tom and Daisy, who she is staying with.
 She tells Nick that Tom has “some woman in New York” and shushes him so she can listen to Tom and Daisy’s argument, revealing herself as a gossip (1.100).